muppet9010/Factorio-Single-Train-Unit/README.md

 Other Mods
 ============

-I have not blocked any other mods unless they hard break this mod, however some won't work with this mod.
-This decision is to allow their use with other (regular) type trains in games.
-These mods are listed below as well as any specific other mod integrations.
+I have not blocked any other mods unless they hard break this mod, however some won't work with the single train units added by this mod.
+All train related mods for known support, issues or just tested are listed below.
+This decision to not block mods that don't work with single train units is to allow their use with other (regular) type trains in the game.

 Fill4Me
 -------------